Groundcovers from Seed

 Perennial Groundcover Seeds

 Allium cernuum -- Self-sowing bulb that eventually forms a dense patch.
 The lavender-pink flowers bloom in mid summer.
 Alyssum saxatile (Basket of Gold) -- Masses of golden-yellow flowers in spring.
 Short, shrubby perennial.
 Self-sows in moderation.
 Easy to grow from seed.
-Aubrieta (Rock Cress) -- Spreading mounds of violet-purple, lavender-blue or rosy red flowers in spring.
-Easy to grow from seed.
 Creeping Thyme -- Evergreen groundcover with tiny, purplish-pink flowers.
 Perfect for planting between paving stones or rocks.
 Drought-tolerant perennial.
 Iberis gibraltarica -- Trailing, evergreen perennial with pale, lavender-pink flowers in late spring.
 Self sows in moderation.
 Lathyrus latifolius (Everlasting Pea) -- Vigorous, self-sowing, perennial vine with crimson-pink flowers.
 Makes a good groundcover for a large area.
 Myosotis sylvatica (Forget-Me-Not) -- Reseeding biennial with sky-blue flowers in spring.
 Wonderful companion plant for daffodils and tulips.
 Excellent groundcover for part shade.
 Loves to grow underneath shrubs.
 Oenothera missouriensis (Missouri Evening Primrose) -- Native wildflower with large, lemon-yellow flowers on trailing plants.
 Drought tolerant perennial.
-Ruellia humilis (Wild Petunia) -- Native perennial with lavender-blue, trumpet-shaped flowers.
-Blooms all summer into fall.
-Drought tolerant.
 Saponaria ocymoides (Rock Soapwort) -- Low-growing, semi-evergreen plants smothered in bright pink flowers in May and June.
 Viola corsica (Corsican Pansy) -- Spreading perennial with blue-purple flowers that bloom throughout the summer.
 Good groundcover for a small space.
 Viola tricolor 'Helen Mount' -- Short-lived perennial that reseeds prolifically.
 Purple, lavender and yellow flowers for many months.
 Shade tolerant.
 Easy to grow from seed.